shiro/dotfiles/README.md

  - tmux
  - zsh

-To bootstrap all the symlinks simply run the `install.sh` script and get some coffee.
+To bootstrap all the symlinks simply run the `install` script and get some coffee.